-Google was quick to respond with advice for local businesses and introduce new features for local search, Google My Business and Google Maps to help as many businesses as possible continue to operate in the best way they could.
+Google was quick to respond with advice for local businesses and introduce new features for local search, Google Business Profile and Google Maps to help as many businesses as possible continue to operate in the best way they could.
 For example, Google allowed businesses to add a range of attributes to show that takeaways, deliveries, no-contact deliveries or kerbside pickups are available – and these continue to show now (as well as an attribute for dining in where available).

 Moves like this helped businesses take full advantage of the surge in local searches and communicate to users that they are still operating should they be needed.

 Research carried out by Hitachi Capital UK finds that one in seven (14%) small businesses are transitioning towards becoming fully or mainly online enterprises in order to survive the coronavirus outbreak.
 The study suggests that businesses offering services fully-online have increased by 50% since the lockdown was announced, increasing from 24% to 38%.

 This doesn’t include the portion of businesses that have transitioned to operating partially online since the outbreak hit the UK.

 With no guarantees over how long it will take for British consumers to feel comfortable with returning to traditional shops, the majority of smaller businesses can’t wait to find out when this will be, if ever.